CUDAEnviron/Environmental_Proj/technology.md

 ## Overview

-For this project we will utilize various forms of technology to accomplish the task of showing that there is a direct correlation between global temerature increase and an abundance of CO2 levels.
+For this project we will utilize various forms of technology to accomplish the task of showing that there is a direct correlation between global temperature increase and an abundance of CO2 levels.
 To do so, we will analyze the data from csv datasets that include: an extensive collection of global temperature data and Carbon Dioxide (CO2) emissions on Gross Domestic Product (GDP) by country and/or region.
 We will use pythondata to detect and correct any discrepancy in the data before fitting it into our machine learning model.

 ## Python -- Jupyter Notebook